 As the name suggests, Quality Protects Children Ltd (QPC) approach starts with a commitment to quality, providing good and outstanding homes.
-Quality Protects Children Ltd, has been working for almost 18 years providing residential child care within the North West region, specialising in providing a range of services to support young people, who present with complex needs and trauma related behaviours.
+Quality Protects Children Ltd, has been working for over 19 years providing residential childcare within the North West region, specialising in providing a range of services to support young people, who present with complex needs and trauma-related behaviours.

 Our homes provide safe, consistent and therapeutic environments built on on an evidence-based approach.
 Our staff teams are considerably experienced and possess nationally accredited qualifications.
 We make investing in our staff teams a high priority through training and retention, for example, our management team has an average length of service of 11 years.